Linear extension of the Erdos-Heilbronn conjecture: Introduction

 where $p(F)$ is the additive order of the multiplicative identity of $F$ (which is the characteristic of $F$ if $F$ is of a prime characteristic, and the positive infinity if $F$ is of characteristic zero).
 When $n=2$ and $F=\Z/p\Z$ with $p$ a prime, this gives the original form of the Cauchy-Davenport theorem.

-In 1964 P. Erd\H os and H. Heilbronn [EH] conjectured that if $p$ is a prime and $A$ is a subset of $\Z/p\Z$ then
+In 1964 P. Erd\H os and H. Heilbronn \cite{EH} conjectured that if $p$ is a prime and $A$ is a subset of $\Z/p\Z$ then

-This challenging conjecture was finally solved by J. A. Dias da Silva and Y. O. Hamidoune [DH] in 1994 who employed exterior algebras to show that for any subset $A$ of a field $F$ we have

-Recently P. Balister and J. P. Wheeler [BW] extended the Erd\H os-Heilbronn conjecture to any finite group.
+This challenging conjecture was finally solved by J. A. Dias da Silva and Y. O. Hamidoune \cite{DH} in 1994 who employed exterior algebras to show that for any subset $A$ of a field $F$ we have Recently P. Balister and J. P. Wheeler \cite{BW} extended the Erd\H os-Heilbronn conjecture to any finite group.

-In 1995-1996 N. Alon, M. B. Nathanson and I. Z. Ruzsa [ANR1, ANR2] used the so-called polynomial method rooted in [AT] to prove that if $A_1,\ldots,A_n$ are finite subsets of a field $F$ with $0<|A_1|<\cdots<|A_n|$ then

-The polynomial method was further refined by Alon [A99] in 1999, who presented the following useful principle.
+In 1995-1996 N. Alon, M. B. Nathanson and I. Z. Ruzsa \cite{ANR1}\cite{ANR2} used the so-called polynomial method rooted in \cite{AT} to prove that if $A_1,\ldots,A_n$ are finite subsets of a field $F$ with $0<|A_1|<\cdots<|A_n|$ then The polynomial method was further refined by Alon \cite{A99} in 1999, who presented the following useful principle.